Vatican Railway: Route

-The single track section of the route up until the border was subsequently fitted with overhead electric line.
-The first 100 metres of overhead line is always supplied with 3000V DC, with the remainder of the distance only energised as needed.
+The single-track section of the route up until the border was subsequently fitted with overhead electric line.
+The first 100 metres of overhead line is always supplied with 3000 V DC, with the remainder of the distance only energised as needed.

-Before passing through the Vatican City walls and terminating in the Vatican City railway station, the line passes under an arch decorated with the Coat of Arms of Pope Pius XI with a two-piece 35.5 ton iron gate which slides into the recesses of the Vatican walls.
+Before passing through the Vatican City walls and terminating in the Vatican City railway station, the line passes under an arch decorated with the coat of arms of Pope Pius XI with a two-piece 35.5-ton iron gate which slides into the recesses of the Vatican walls.
 The gate is closed when there is no traffic scheduled on the line.

 The railway has two tracks (partly located in Rome, outside the gateway), but only one is served by a station platform.
 Two dead-end loading tracks, for freight wagons, are situated on the northwest side of the building.
 They are connected to the main track that ends in a headshunt in a straight tunnel under the hillside.

 The station is near the Vatican Gardens, behind St. Peter's Basilica.
 Other buildings near the station are the Governatorate Palace and the Domus Sanctae Marthae.
 The gateway separating the station from rail track in Italian territory is an opening in the Leonine Wall.